Skip to Main Content

 Can Tree Roots Damage Your Crawl Space?

 While tree roots won’t physically start to rip apart the concrete holding up your home, they can still damage your existing crawl space.
 When tree roots shift around your crawl space, they cause the soil to move with them.
 As the soil moves, groundwater and rainwater will be able to make their way toward your crawl space.
 As that hydrostatic pressure builds up around your home, the supports forming your crawl space will start to expand and contract to the point where it may crack while trying to accommodate that moisture.
-While cracks don’t always beget moisture, you’ll rapidly find yourself dealing with unwanted seepage if you don’t work to protect your crawl space.
+While cracks don’t always spawn moisture, you’ll rapidly find yourself dealing with unwanted seepage if you don’t work to protect your crawl space.

 How Can You Protect Your Crawl Space From Invasive Roots?